tzinmein/pet-manager/readme.txt

 * **Fully localized** - ready to display info in your language.
 * **Your own special info** - you do't need to stick to the info, e.g. you can use only the special you need such *Status*.
 * **Works on BuddyPress** - added BuddyPress suport so pet posts are aso listed in Activity Stream.

+**Please note** though Pet Manager share some data with old ADA plugin, Pet Manager is not a update.
+If you need some help on migrating to this new plugin let me know in [Pet Manager Suport Forum](http://wordpress.org/support/plugin/pet-manager).

 == Screenshots ==